Generate and open your HTML code documentation inside Neovim.

 Open the HTML documentation using the specified program, or the default internet browser. |

-project_root = { '.git', '.hg', '.svn', '.bzr', '_darcs', '_FOSSIL_', '.fslckout' } -- when one of these files is found, consider the directory the project root.
-Search starts from the current buffer.
+project_root = { '.git', '.hg', '.svn', '.bzr', '_darcs', '_FOSSIL_', '.fslckout' } -- when one of these files is found, consider that directory the project root.
+Search starts upwards from the current buffer.

 on_generate_notification = true